-Local Workforce Development Area name: Central Workforce Development Area
+Local Workforce Development Area Name: Central Workforce Development Area

-Effective Date: 7/1/21
+Effective Date: 7/1/23

-Local Workforce Development Boards, or LWDBs, are requested to publicly post the PA CareerLink® Workforce Service Delivery System Program Partner/Provider List to address the public's need for access to service as mandated by the Workforce Innovation Opportunity Act, or WIOA.
-The LWDB should ensure that the Program Partner/Provider List reflects the current PA CareerLink® Memoranda of Understanding(s).
-Local area plan modifications concerning this subject matter are not required to be submitted to the Department if the list is posted on the LWDB public website.
+Local Workforce Development Boards, or LWDBs, must publicly post the PA CareerLink® Workforce Service Delivery System Program Partner/Provider List to address the public's need for access to service as mandated by the Workforce Innovation Opportunity Act, or WIOA.
+Required programs (as listed in WIOA sec.
+121(b)(1)) and the corresponding program authorization information are pre-filled for convenience.
+In the event multiple providers provide the same program, it is the LWDB's responsibility to add this information accordingly.